 State of Emergency Declared in Charleston, South Carolina.
 Martial Law in Effect!

-Acting in response to an article published on January 4 in the Post and Courier about the rampant desecration of downtown telephone poles because they are being used as a repository for chewed-up bubble gum, Mayor Riley today declared martial law and called up the National Guard to patrol the streets of a tense, volatile Charleston.
+Acting in response to an article published on January 4 in the Post and Courier about the rampant desecration of downtown telephone poles which are being used as a repository for chewed-up bubble gum, Mayor Riley today declared martial law and called up the National Guard to patrol the streets of a tense, volatile Charleston.
 “This city is a tinderbox,” said the mayor at an emergency press conference, “and the good citizens of Charleston will not tolerate such wanton lawlessness!”
 The mayor added that an 8 PM to 6 AM curfew will go into effect immediately and “anyone suspected of defacing telephone poles with these gobs of ABC gum will be prosecuted to the fullest extent of the law!”

-The mayor had been attending a society masquerade ball when he was rushed by security to the news conference and didn’t have time to change from his Darth Vader costume.
+The mayor had been attending a society masquerade ball when he was rushed by security to the news conference and didn’t have time to change his Darth Vader costume.
 This caused something of a stir amongst the reporters in attendance but I personally thought it added to the seriousness of the crisis.

 Mayor Riley emphasized that he was grateful that the Post and Courier brought this horrible situation to his attention.
 He also cited the diligent investigative reporting by staff writer Glenn Smith.
 The article, which garnered a well-deserved front page headline, was further lauded by the mayor as “indicative of the Post and Courier’s commitment to keeping the citizens of our community informed even at the risk of the health and safety of its own employees.
 This effort more than makes up for this newspaper’s declining classified ad revenue and looming obsolescence.”